(813) 494-5346

 Documents must be complete with no blank spaces.

-Yes, although we are sometimes able to accommodate same day clients it is preferable to book an appointment in advance in order to ensure a Notary will be available to see you.
+A: Yes, although we are sometimes able to accommodate same day clients it is preferable to book an appointment in advance in order to ensure a Notary will be available to see you.
 This also allows us to ensure we have all necessary documents in advance and that we are honoring your time.

-No, notaries are not authorized to provide legal advice, draft legal documents, or perform tasks that go beyond their notarial duties.
+A: No, notaries are not authorized to provide legal advice, draft legal documents, or perform tasks that go beyond their notarial duties.
 Their role is to verify the identity of the signer, witness the signing of documents, and administer oaths.
 Providing advice may land the notary in legal trouble up to and including incarceration.

 A: For frequently asked questions and answers related to a particular service, please visit the bottom of each individual services page.
 For example, if you're interested in estate planning, you'll find an FAQ section on our estate planning services page.